MicrosoftDocs/azure-docs/articles/aks/autoscaler.md

 # Cluster Autoscaler on Azure Kubernetes Service (AKS)

 Azure Kubernetes Service (AKS) provides a flexible solution to deploy a managed Kubernetes cluster in Azure.
-As demand for resource increases, the cluster autoscaler allows your cluster to grow to meet that demand based on constraints you set.
+As resource demands increase, the cluster autoscaler allows your cluster to grow to meet that demand based on constraints you set.
 The cluster autoscaler (CA) does this by scaling your agent nodes based on pending pods.
-It scans the cluster periodically to check for pending pods or empty nodes and increased the size if possible.
+It scans the cluster periodically to check for pending pods or empty nodes and increases the size if possible.
 By default, the CA scans for pending pods every 10 seconds and removes a node if it's unneeded for more than 10 minutes.
 When used with the horizontal pod autoscaler (HPA), the HPA will update pod replicas and resources as per demand.
 If there are not enough nodes or unneeded nodes following this pod scaling, the CA will respond and schedule the pods on the new set of nodes.

 ## Prerequisites